bsmith89/longev-mgen/doc/submission.md

 Given that this PUL also encodes a periplasmic,
 GH3 containing protein, it appears to be unlikely that it has specificity for starch.
-Both variants also possesses numerous phage insertions not seen in the other.
+Both variants also possess numerous phage insertions not seen in the other.
 Likewise, a CRISPR
 operon (Cas9 encoded by B1B_00401) appears to